What is BEDMAS in Math? Your complete walkthrough to Order of Operations

 The Scientific Basis: Why is this Order Necessary?

 The order of operations isn't arbitrary; it's based on fundamental mathematical principles and the need for consistency in calculations.
-Different operations have different meanings and levels of precedence.
+So naturally, different operations have different meanings and levels of precedence.
+Practically speaking, similarly, exponents are repeated multiplication, giving them a higher precedence.
 Multiplication, for instance, is essentially repeated addition, placing it above simple addition in the hierarchy.
-Similarly, exponents are repeated multiplication, giving them a higher precedence.
 This structured approach ensures that every mathematical expression has a single, unambiguous answer, regardless of who performs the calculation.

 Common Mistakes and How to Avoid Them